socialvibe/truex-android-google-ima-ssai-ref-app/README.md

 We assume you have either already integrated the IMA SDK with your app, or you are working from a project that has been created following the instructions at the [IMA SDK For Android page](https://developers.google.com/interactive-media-ads/docs/sdks/android).
-We also assume you have already acquired the true[X] renderer code through [Maven](https://github.com/socialvibe/truex-tv-integrations) or direct download, and have added to your project appropriately.
+We also assume you have already acquired the TrueX renderer code through [Maven](https://github.com/socialvibe/truex-tv-integrations) or direct download, and have added to your project appropriately.